 What if you don’t know how to categorize a transaction?

-If you are not sure how to categorize a transaction, you are going to need help.
-This is the time to consider whether you need help.
+If you are not sure how to categorize a transaction, it’s time to enlist some help.
 You may know a friend who can help you or you may need to hire a professional.
 Either way, leave the transactions uncategorized until you figure out what to do with them.
 I recommend that you don’t guess.

 All transactions are categorized and added – What’s next?

-If you followed all the steps I outlined, you should have categorized and added all expense and income transactions into QuickBooks Online.
-Congratulations!
-You deserve it!
+If you followed all the steps I outlined, you have categorized and added all expense and income transactions into QuickBooks Online for the year.
+Congratulations on getting so far, you’re almost to the finish line!